-pairs.
 Note: This figure shows estimates of cohort trends and 95% confidence intervals for convergence of other countries' preferences to those of a given reference country.
 An observation is a dyadic pair between the reference country and one of 74 countries per birth decade.
-The dependent variable is the absolute dyadic difference in means of age-corrected patience (Panel a), the absolute dyadic difference in means of age-corrected value dyadic difference in the absolute dyadic difference in means of age-corrected trust (Panel c), or the absolute dyadic difference in means of age-corrected trust (Panel c), or the absolute dyadic difference in means of age-corrected trust (Panel c), or the absolute dyadic difference in means of age-corrected prosociality (Panel d).
-All specifications include dyad fixed effects and control for economic development at the time of birth.
-Confidence intervals are based on standard errors that are two-way clustered for both countries in dyadic
+The dependent variable is the absolute dyadic difference in means of age-corrected patience (Panel a), the absolute dyadic difference in means of age-corrected willingness to take risks (Panel b), the absolute dyadic difference in means of age-corrected trust (Panel c), or the absolute dyadic difference in means of age-corrected trust (Panel c), or the absolute dyadic difference in means of age-corrected trust (Panel c), or the absolute dyadic difference in the time of birth.
+Confidence intervals are based on standard errors that are two-way clustered for both countries in dyadic pairs.